loopbio/imgstore/README.md

 Imgstore allows reading (and writing) videos recorded with loopbio's [Motif](http://loopbio.com/recording/) recording system.

+# The Concept

+Video data is broken into chunks, which can be individual video files `VideoImgStore`, or a directory full of images `DirectoryImgStore`.
+The format of the chunks determines if the store is compressed, uncompressed, lossless or lossy.

-# Example: write a store
+## Example: Write a store

 ```python
 import imgstore